 Excluding appointments, a Vendor may spend up to one hour in the Hospital’s cafeteria, or lobby.
 However, the Vendor Representatives Rep is prohibited from approaching physicians or UHealth employees in these areas, as well as in elevators or patient care areas, for the purpose of conducting business discussions.

-Suppy Chain Policies
+Supply Chain Policies

 The Supply Chain Department for UHealth is located hospital facility.
 The Departments may vary in daily operation times but are generally open from 7:00 AM to 5:00 PM, Monday through Friday and can be reached at individually to schedule appointments.
 After launch date all visits to Supply Chain must be scheduled in advance; cold calls are no longer accepted.